liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 com.liferay.util.bridges.mvc.BaseActionCommand
 ```

-They have are now:
+They are now:

 ```
 com.liferay.portal.kernel.portlet.bridges.mvc.ActionCommand
 com.liferay.portal.kernel.portlet.bridges.mvc.BaseActionCommand
 ```

-In addition `com.liferay.util.bridges.mvc.MVCPortlet` is a deprecated, but
+In addition, `com.liferay.util.bridges.mvc.MVCPortlet` is a deprecated, but
 was made to extend `com.liferay.portal.kernel.portlet.bridges.mvc.MVCPortlet`.

 #### Who is affected?

-This will affect any implementations of ActionCommand.
+This will affect any implementations of `ActionCommand`.

 #### How should I update my code?

-Replace imports of `com.liferay.util.bridges.mvc.ActionCommand` by
+Replace imports of `com.liferay.util.bridges.mvc.ActionCommand` with
-`com.liferay.portal.kernel.portlet.bridges.mvc.ActionCommand` or
+`com.liferay.portal.kernel.portlet.bridges.mvc.ActionCommand` and imports of
-`com.liferay.util.bridges.mvc.BaseActionCommand` by
+`com.liferay.util.bridges.mvc.BaseActionCommand` with
-`com.liferay.portal.kernel.portlet.bridges.mvc.BaseActionCommand`
+`com.liferay.portal.kernel.portlet.bridges.mvc.BaseActionCommand`.

 #### Why was this change made?

-This change was made in order to avoid duplication of an implementable
+This change was made in to avoid duplication of an implementable interface in
-interface in the system.
-Duplication can cause ClassCastExceptions.
+the system.
+Duplication can cause `ClassCastException`s.

 ---------------------------------------